Before the war academic standards in Yugoslavia were high, as in many other Eastern European countries

 Following the war, however, education policy in Bosnia has been driven by ethnic pressures

-Segregation of students by ethnic group into separate classes, taught exclusively in the language of their own ethnic group
+Segregation of students by ethnic group into separate classes, taught exclusively curricular content which caters exclusively to their specific national group

-Students of different ethnic backgrounds are taught in separate classes within the same school
+Students of different ethnic backgrounds are taught in separate classes or in different shifts within the same school

 However, under this policy, ethnic segregation sometimes becomes even more visible